 Middle School is a time of growing community development.
 This is fostered through a fall day retreat, and overnight field trips to Springfield, IL, Indianapolis, IN and Minneapolis, MN, where students learn, grow and play together.
 More clubs and ensembles and competitive sports help students find their niche and develop their own unique talents and interests.

 History studies anchor students’ ongoing training in the liberal arts.
 6th grade covers the Middle Ages and the Age of Exploration.
 7th and 8th grade emphasize the study of American History during the Revolutionary and post-Civil War periods.

-Literature choices include some from with the historical period studied as well as classic literature choices for that age level, and students continue to take these analyses to another level as they wrestle with character assessment and literary themes in a Socratic dialogue about ideas presented, and how they relate to them as young people.
+Literature choices include some from with the historical period studied as well as classic literature choices for that age level.
+Students take their analysis to a deeper level, as they wrestle with characterization and literary themes.

-Writing continues on a formal level as students continue to write descriptive, explanatory, comparative, and summary paragraphs across the disciplines.
-They continue to write essays, applying their knowledge to inspirational and nature essays.
-Students use the same organizational skills here for oral presentations in class as well.
+Writing continues on a formal level as students continue to write descriptive, explanatory, comparative and argumentative paragraphs across the disciplines.
+They master the 5 paragraph essay format by 8th grade.

 Logic is introduced as a formal subject in 6th grade, as students learn to detect fallacies in arguments alongside core tools for thinking.
 They then move to the building of their own arguments, using Aristotle’s 5 common topics.
 In 8th grade they study the syllogism in deductive logic.

 Science in middle school prepares students for the rigors of physics, biology and chemistry in the high school years.
 They study astronomy, entomology, technology, and human anatomy and physiology, engaging in a rich array of labs and field trips.